galihcitta/spacestock-web/README.md

 >This app has 3 features:

 >1.
 Search Apartment.
-Display results on apartment list sbased on the keywords location entered.
+Display results on apartments's list  based on the keywords location entered.
 >2.
 Apartment Details.
-Display detail informations of apartment.
+Display detail information of apartments.
 >3.
 Apartment Map Location.
-Display apartment location on map
+Display apartments's location on map.
+>4.
+Pagination on list of apartment.

 **Tech Stack**